7 October 2012

 networking, not only at stuffy business meetings, dinners and conferences, but by also getting out in the

-real world and participating in a sport like golf or sailing with colleagues,
+real world and participating in a sport like golf or sailing with colleagues, customers and

-opportunities from playing golf or sailing with industry clients.
+from playing golf or sailing with industry clients.

 This book is available in both hardback, paperback and e-book format.
 The author warns that this book